Here are 5 facts about the Selma march you may not know

 "Before the victory's won, some like a Medgar Evers, like a Mrs. Viola Liuzzo, like a Rev. James Reeb, like a Jimmie Lee Jackson, may have to face physical death .... (if) the physical death is a price that some must pay to free their children and their white brothers from an eternal death of the spirit, then nothing can be more redemptive," King said during a speech in Syracuse, according to a transcript.

-The state trooper, then 77-year-old James Bonard Fowler, was charged with murder in 2007, 40 years after Jackson's death, The Associated Press reported.
+The state trooper who shot Jackson, then 77-year-old James Bonard Fowler, was charged with murder in 2007, 42 years later, The Associated Press reported.
 Fowler pleaded guilty to a reduced charge of manslaughter in the case and was freed early from a six-month jail sentence.

 The Bridge Marchers Crossed Was Named After a KKK Grand Dragon